Resume Tips

 Key Takeaways:

-- Begin your resume with an objective and clear statement.
+- Your resume should begin with an objective and clear statement.

-- Make sure you tailor your resume for each job application.
+- Make sure you tailor your resume to fit each job application.

-- Utilize bullet points for highlighting accomplishments.
+- Utilize bullet points for highlighting achievements.

 - Emphasize transferable skills.